 What happens if a dose is missed or is not taken on schedule?

-As seniors, there may be times when they forget to take Gabapentin on time.
+As seniors, there may be times when they forget to take Gabapentin for seizures on time.
 When this happens, ask them to take one dose as soon as they remember.
 But if they remember just a few hours before the next dose, tell them to only take one dose – never take two doses at the same time

 The medication may not work as well or it may stop working completely.
 There should be a certain amount of Gabapentin in your body at all times for it to work well.